 Need of the study

 The study recognizes and emphasizes the need to acknowledge intangible contributions in the process of giving authorship in the creative process of generating knowledge, as often intangible contributions such as emotional and support, brain storming, inspiration etc. are major drive forces to carry a creative project such as research, writing a book or film making.
-Thus, this study provides a glimpse of what and how important are these intangible contributions are.
+Thus, this study provides a glimpse of what and how important these intangible contributions are.

 Research Objectives